Bureau of Educational Technology

 Per the Federal Communications Commission's Modernization of the Schools and Libraries E-Rate program, dated August 19, 2014, and beginning with the 2015 E-Rate funding year, E-Rate technology plans requirements for applicants seeking E-Rate support for category two internal connection services, is eliminated.

-To assist all stakeholders with understanding of digital learning and the current industry trends, we provide links to relevant information.
+To assist all stakeholders with understanding of digital learning and the current industry trends, helpful links to relevant information is provided.

 When searching for historic data prepared or collected by the Bureau of Educational Technology, search here first.